RobSenseTech/Phenix-Guide/chapter1/Configure with Mission Planner.md

-For how to install a Mission Planner on your PC, please refer to the **Toolchains** section of second part.
+For how to install a Mission Planner on your PC, please refer to the **Toolchains** section of the second part.

 ## Connect Mission Planner to DevKit